 The hard part of parenting is not the first part of that quote.
 Most of us have the encouragement part down!
 It’s the second part that trips us up.
 We do not want to think our kids may fail because we don’t want them to think of themselves as failures.
 So, we intervene to do anything and everything we can to make sure they, along with all of the other children, get a trophy.

 Mom, when your child is old enough to get a real job, it’s time to let go.
 Even if they still live with you, it’s time to let go.
 Allow your child to either succeed or fail, and to do it on their own.
-The world isn’t always a nice place, and bad things will happen to your children.
+The world isn’t always a nice place, and tough things will happen to your children.
 It’s life, and you can’t stop it.
 But, you can help your child navigate disappointment, pain, failure, and success by giving them the opportunity to experience life as independent young adults.
 Send them off on their own great adventures with this little bit of encouragement, again from our friend, Dr. Suess:

 “You’ll get mixed up, of course, as you already know.
 You’ll get mixed up with many strange birds as you go.
 So be sure when you step.
 Step with care and great tact and remember that Life’s a Great Balancing Act.
 Just never forget to be dexterous and deft.
 And never mix up your right foot with your left.”

-You’ll enjoy this episode from This Grit and Grace Life podcast: Your Mom Always Said This (And She Was Right)- 079
+You’ll also enjoy this episode from This Grit and Grace Life podcast: Your Mom Always Said This (And She Was Right)- 079